Guide to Inquests

 A coroner typically performs an inquest in cases where:

-• The cause of death is still unknown following post-mortem
+- The cause of death is still unknown following post-mortem

-• A death was sudden, unnatural or violent
+- A death was sudden, unnatural or violent

-• A death occurred in police custody or prison
+- A death occurred in police custody or prison

 How is an inquest funded?

-There are several options available in terms of funding if you require specialist legal representation in an inquest.
+There are several options available in terms of funding if you require specialist legal representation at an inquest.
 Although Legal Aid funding is not typically available for representation at inquests (though it can be provided in exceptional cases), certain insurance policies, including some home or motor insurance policies, may cover the cost of inquest proceedings.
 Alternatively, a union or professional organisation may offer assistance.

 What happens during an inquest?